A 7-12 Co-educational College founded by the Sisters of St Joseph 1883

 The 2022, family discount on full rate diocesan tuition fees is:

 There is a Resource Fee and Activities Fee per year for students.
 This fee covers printing of work books etc. as well as specialist materials needed for particular KLAs.

 Excursions and some incursions identified by KLA coordinators maybe included in the activities fee and school fees must be up to date in order for students to participate in these excursions/incursions.

 The DFSBL is charged to the oldest child for each family.
-The levy is pooled to contribute towards past, present and future costs for building projects across all existing and for new Catholic schools, and the acquisition of land for school purposes.
+The levy is pooled to contribute towards past, present and future costs for building projects across all existing schools, and for the development of new Catholic schools within the Diocese.

-To assist families with limited financial resources, St Joseph’s offers a lower tuition fee to means tested low income families such as Health Care and Pension Card holders.
-This rate is a maximum of 50% of the diocesan tuition fee.
-This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.
+To assist families with limited financial resources, Catholic schools in the Diocese of Maitland-Newcastle offer a lower tuition fee to ‘means tested’ low income families such as Health Care and Pension Card holders.
+This rate is 50% of the Diocesan Tuition Fee full rate for each child.
+This discount applies only to the Diocesan Tuition Fee, not to the DFSBL or other resource and service fees charged by each individual school.

 A genuine inability to meet school account charges does not exclude access to any school within the diocese for a child of a family genuinely committed to Catholic faith and practice.
 Parents concerned about school fees should ensure they make contact with the school.
 Diocesan provisions exist to help in this area and the principal can also exercise discretion where genuine need exists.